Hyacinth-Ali/datawarehouse-s3-to-redshift-airflow/README.md

 ![Airflow Data Pipeline](https://user-images.githubusercontent.com/24963911/220159839-13405869-a618-4486-862d-96b513a317a2.png)

-The Airflow dags leverages exisitng Airflow operators, e.g., PostgresOperator, and Airflow hooks, e.g., PostgresHook, to facilitate the development of the data pipelines.
+The Airflow dags leverage exisitng Airflow operators, e.g., PostgresOperator, and Airflow hooks, e.g., PostgresHook, to facilitate the development of the data pipelines.
 In addition, the user defined resusable operators as well as the SQL statements modularizes the implemtation of the data pipelines to reduce complexity and promotes reusability of the sofdtware components, which can be reused in other Airflow data pipelines.